 But the truth about bitcoin, it is actual real money.
 When we use the term real money we usually imagine money in terms of physical or digital issued by the government.
 A real money probably held in hand or stored in banks.
 The real money uses to buy stuffs that we want.
 Whereas bitcoin is real money too how so we are assuring bitcoin is real money.

 Unlike real money it may not be held in hands.
 This stores in a decentralised system called blockchain .
-It can be used to make purchases.
+It can be used to buy crypto in India.
 Bitcoin created to allow people to make payments without depending on traditional methods like cash, debit cards, credit cards, or cheques.
 The bitcoin white paper, which launched the cryptocurrency revolution, envisions an electronic payment system that allows “any two willing parties to interact directly with each other without the need for a trusted third party,” bypassing governments and banks.
 “Blockchain is the future of the payments industry,” according to the website Payments.
-It refers to the computing technology that underpins cryptocurrencies.
+It refers to the computing technology that underpins cryptocurrency India.

 What Makes Bitcoin Real Money?

-People believe bitcoin as real money.
+People believe, the top cryptocurrency In India, bitcoin as real money.
 And communities /organisations have chosen that they will be utilized as a means of trade.
 After the gold standard abolished, fiat currencies became widely used.
 Fiat currencies, such as the US dollar, not backed by any commodity .
 And only have value because a larger system or community recognizes them.